invisiblegeek1/DigitalKitchen/README.md

 - [Eclipse] An Editior which is used to work with projects (Integrated Developement Environment)
 - [Tomcat] - It's web container used to run the application
-- [SQL] - Structured Qurey Language, An relational database designed for the retrieval and management of data. .
+- [NO-SQL] - A Document based database to store application data in BJSON format .
 - [JSP] - It is used to create dynamic web content.
 - [Servlet] - It is a class that handles requests, process them and respond back with a response
 - [CSS] - It is used to design the web pages.